-• Apply a victim centred approach during vessel inspections both at port and at-sea, during interviews, and other interactions with workers.
+- Apply a victim centred approach during vessel inspections both at port and at-sea, during interviews, and other interactions with workers.
 In the past EJF has witnessed migrant workers being forced to kneel during inspections, interviews being conducted by senior members of the fishing vessel crew, and imposing behaviour exhibited by inspecting officials.
 Although this has improved considerably in recent months EJF continues to observe in isolated cases workers being exposed to potentially intimidating or insecure inspection or interview environments.
 A victim centred approach is essential to make workers feel safe and comfortable enough to speak out about their experiences.
-Workers may be afraid of law enforcement agencies and may feel uncomfortable divulging sensitive information about their situation, especially if they are worried about potential financial penalties, incarceration, or deportation.

-• Employment contracts should be provided in the native language of the relevant worker.
+Workers may be afraid of law enforcement agencies and may feel uncomfortable divulging sensitive information about their situation, especially if they are worried about potential financial penalties, incarceration, or deportation. - Employment contracts should be provided in the native language of the relevant worker.
 A worker's employment contract is a legally binding agreement that both parties should fully understand before they sign, yet in Thailand it is still not mandatory to have dual-language contracts.
 This means that Burmese, Khmer, and other migrant workers may still be signing employment contracts that they cannot read or understand.

-• Carry out worker interviews in a secluded, private location; take a sample from the group of workers to prevent the identification of 'whistle blowers'; and prevent unrelated individuals from listening in.
-EJF observations of PIPO inspections have shown that DLPW officials have - in isolated incidences - either identified a sole interviewee, carried out interviews in hearing distance of the vessel inspection, and/or have allowed unrelated individuals such as port workers, other fishers, or enforcement agency staff to listen in.
-Such practices greatly reduce the chances that workers will feel comfortable enough to speak about any potential abuses.

-• Update Ministry of Labour questionnaires so that they can operate as appropriate screening tools during vessel inspections.
+- Carry out worker interviews in a secluded, private location; take a sample from the group of workers to prevent the identification of 'whistle blowers'; and prevent unrelated individuals from listening in.
+EJF observations of PIPO inspections have shown that interviews are now carried out according to consistent and universal standards.
+It is vital that interviews are conducted out of hearing distance of the vessel inspection, and do not allow unrelated individuals such as port workers, other fishers, or enforcement agency staff to listen in.
+Such practices risk making workers feel uncomfortable about speaking out about any potential abuses. - Update Ministry of Labour questionnaires so that they can operate as appropriate screening tools during vessel inspections.
 It is vital that DLPW inspectors have the right inspection questionnaires in order to identify potential cases of human trafficking or forced labour as effectively as possible.
 Previous iterations of DLPW inspection forms have been missing abuse indicator questions or do not offer enough guidance to inexperienced inspectors.